 Reca Farm and Resort is located at Porac, Pampanga.
 Driving is the fastest and most convenient option, especially if you’re traveling with a group or carrying luggage.

-People who read this also liked: Los Arcos de Hermano, Bulacan
+Also read: Los Arcos de Hermano, Bulacan

 Via NLEX